 A conservative or corporate office expects its employees to look polished.
-It is a professional setting, and employees need to match their surroundings.
+Indeed, it is a professional setting, and employees need to match their surroundings.

-How you present yourself at work signifies your respect for the role in your company and society.
+Presenting yourself at work signifies respect for your role in your company and society.
 It signals to your coworkers, your boss, and clients that you care about your work.

-Business professional attire is simple to pull off, and it looks good on everyone.
+Business-professional attire is simple to pull off and looks good on everyone.
 But first, I want to dig a little deeper into its meaning.

 In the early 1900s, most men did not need to wear suits for work.
 They were laborers for the most part, and a suit would have only been ruined.
 Only privileged citizens of society wore suits as business attire, mostly in an office.